 Some coaches would not have tolerated such breaches of orders, even if they resulted in victory.
 But in Gipp, Rockne sensed a certain athletic genius and he therefore seemed willing to loosen the coaching strings.
 “He appeared just so sure of himself…. the perfect performer who comes rarely more than once in a generation,” once said Rockne.
 Another time, in a conversation with an opposing coach, Rockne said of Gipp, “he doesn’t have to be told anything twice.
 And more often than not he does the correct thing the first time…. for him, football is strictly a game of brains.”

 1917 was Jesse Harper’s last season as the ND head Coach, and Gipp, no longer a “conditional” student, made his first appearances for the varsity.
 In his second, played in game of the season, against South Dakota, Gipp went over 100 yards rushing for the first time and accounted for two touchdowns.
 One of those he set up with a 40-yard gain on the first play from scrimmage, and for the other he executed a then allowable double pass play that ended in the end zone.
 He went on to make a mark the next week in a tough 7-2 loss to Army when he punted 11 times.
-That first season ended early however, when he broke his leg against Morningside after snapping off a 35-yard gain, but his near magical touch had become apparent.
+That first season ended early however, when he broke his leg against Morningside after snapping off a 35-yard gain.
+Despite the season ending injury, Gipp’s magical touch had become apparent.

 In 1918 Rockne took over as head coach.
 Now a sophomore, Gipp was given a full-time role.
 Over the next three seasons he would average 177 yards of offense in every game he played.
 And he led the Irish in rushing, passing and scoring each year.
 To say he was a dominant player, would be understatement.